Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 He could have snuck in there.

-Even he could have gone in there with without cameras.
+Even he could have gone in there without cameras.

 They would have seen him gone in there.

-It would have been even better if he'd have gone in there without a camera crew, without anybody documenting it, stay in there for whatever length time come out.
+It would have been even better if he'd have gone in there without a camera crew, without anybody documenting it.

 What'd you do in there?

-Can you imagine a drive-by is putting that story out?
+Can you imagine a drive-by putting that story?

 It was a totally blown opportunity.

-This is and this comes from the arrogance and the condescension that exists, I think, primarily as uh general attitudes that uh leftists have, particularly those with egos, the size of Obama.
+This comes from the arrogance and the condescension that exists, I think, primarily as general attitudes that leftists have, particularly those with egos the size of Obama.

 Been to Walter Reed.

-See, somebody some they don't do everything right in this campaign, and everybody thinks that this is a well-oiled machine that makes no mistakes, and that everything that happens is the result of a brilliantly conceived and flawlessly executed plan, and it is not.
+See, somebody, they don't do everything right in this campaign, and everybody thinks that this is a well-oiled machine that makes no mistakes and that everything that happens is the result of a brilliantly conceived and flawlessly executed plan.

-One thing about Obama and the troops, you know, earlier on in this uh in this little photo up tour that he had, by the way, this was this was not a resume enhancing trip.
+One thing about Obama and the troops, you know, earlier on in this little photo op tour that he had, by the way, this was not a resume-enhancing trip.

-And when there was no chance for a photo op with a troops, don't go see the troops.
+And when there was no chance for a photo op with the troops, don't go see the troops.

 Because Obama was with the troops in Iraq and Afghanistan.